Skip to main content

 • Details about whether the problem was fixed and when it was fixed

-• A copy of the notice of breach of duty you gave the park or caravan owner, or if the claim is not related to a breach of duty, other correspondence you had with them asking for compensation
+• A copy of the notice of breach of duty you gave the park or caravan owner, or other correspondence you had with them asking for compensation

 • Receipts for your expenses and quotes for future expenses